BCT Field Trip Guide

 Where should you go?

-Our Wee Folks and MainStage theatres can be accessed through the main theatre lobby and the Charlotte Lane theatre - where our Tiny Tyke Tales take place - can be accessed through the administrative offices which are connected to the Legacy Arena.
+Our Wee Folks and MainStage theaters can be accessed through the main Theatre lobby and the Charlotte Lane theatre - where our Tiny Tyke Tales take place - can be accessed through the administrative offices which are connected to the Legacy Arena.